Arthur McInnarney: Sporting career

-Rugby league (Ellerslie) 1929-37
+Rugby league (Ellerslie) 1929–37

-1929-31
+1929–31

-Arthur McInnarney began playing rugby league for Ellerslie United around 1929 for their schoolboys team along with two other McInnarneys, most likely his brothers Raymond and Kenneth.
+Arthur McInnarney began playing football at the Ellerslie Convent School and then played rugby league for Ellerslie United around 1929 for their schoolboys team along with two other McInnarneys, most likely his brothers Raymond and Kenneth.
 They finished 9th of 11 teams.
-A year earlier Kenneth had broken his leg playing for Richmond in their 6th Grade A team aged 13.
+He then went on to captain the Ellerslie 7th grade side.
 It was mentioned in a brief article that the family was living on Arthur Street in Ellerslie at the time.
 At the end of the season either Raymond or Arthur was named in the forwards in a primary school trial match to choose an Auckland team.

 Their father John, was the school boys delegate for the Ellerslie club for the 1930 season and spent many future years on the club committee.
-In late September Arthur was selected by E. Cowley in an Auckland Primary Schools team trial to play at Carlaw Park No. 1 on September 27 at 12:45.
+In late September Arthur was selected by E. Cowley in an Auckland Primary Schools team trial to play at Carlaw Park No. 1 on 27 September at 12:45.
 He was named in the second row of the A Team.
 Arthur was mentioned at the end of the year when Ellerslie had a picnic for their junior players at Eastern Bay.
 His schoolboys side had won the C section of the competition.
-He won the “egg in the hat” game at the picnic while Kenneth came second in the seventh grade senior running race and first in the steeplechase, and Raymond placed 2nd in the junior team running race.
+He won the "egg in the hat" game at the picnic while Kenneth came second in the seventh grade senior running race and first in the steeplechase, and Raymond placed 2nd in the junior team running race.

-In 1931 Arthur was named in the Auckland Schoolboys team to play against Ngāruawāhia on September 12 at their opponents ground.
+In 1931 Arthur was named in the Auckland Schoolboys team to play against Ngāruawāhia on 12 September at their opponents ground.
 In the side was Laurie Mills who would also go on to represent New Zealand, though he was killed in the war effort in December 1941.
 The team was managed by Lou Rout, Freeman Thompson, and John McInnarney.
-Then in October, McInnarney was named in a Schoolboys match at Carlaw Park which was a curtain raiser to the touring Eastern Suburbs side who were playing Devonport United on October 10.
+Then in October, McInnarney was named in a Schoolboys match at Carlaw Park which was a curtain raiser to the touring Eastern Suburbs side who were playing Devonport United on 10 October.
 The match was played before a crowd of 17,000.
-He was named in the ‘City’ side which included players from City, Newton, Devonport, Papatoetoe, Ellerslie, Avondale, and Richmond.
-While their opponents were named ‘Suburbs’ and were confusingly made up of players from much the same sides including Newmarket, Avondale, Ellerslie, Richmond, Devonport, Northcote, Newton, and Papatoetoe.
-McInnarney’s City side won 20 to 9.
+He was named in the 'City' side which included players from City, Newton, Devonport, Papatoetoe, Ellerslie, Avondale, and Richmond.
+While their opponents were named 'Suburbs' and were confusingly made up of players from much the same sides including Newmarket, Avondale, Ellerslie, Richmond, Devonport, Northcote, Newton, and Papatoetoe.
+McInnarney's City side won 20 to 9.